High-dimensional Newey-Powell Test Via Approximate Message Passing: Heteroscedastic linear regression

-Importantly, when the regression errors are i.i.d., i.e., $\sigma(\cdot) = 1$, the slope $\beta$ does not vary across different expectile levels \citep{newey1987asymmetric} in the classical setting with fixed $p$ and $n\to \infty$.
-Similar results also hold for quantile regression which is an analog for the expectile regression with asymmetric absolute deviation loss.
-We propose to test the violation of homoscedasticity under diverging $n, p$ base on the ground of common slope under homoscedasticity at different expectile levels $\tau_k, k = 1, \ldots, K$.
+Importantly, when the regression errors are i.i.d., i.e., $\sigma(\cdot) = 1$, the slope $\beta$ does not vary across different expectile levels in the classical setting with fixed $p$ and $n\to \infty$.
+We propose to test the violation of homoscedasticity under diverging $n, p$ based on the ground of common slope under homoscedasticity at different expectile levels $\tau_k, k = 1, \ldots, K$.